Consensys/quorum/docs/permissions.md

 # Introduction
 The current permission model with in Quorum is limited to node level permissions only and allows a set of nodes which are part of `permissioned-nodes.json` to join the network.
-Considering the enterprise level needs for private and consortium Blockchains, the permissionsing model has been enhanced inline with EEA(Etnerprise Ethreum Alliance) specs.
+Considering the enterprise level needs for private and consortium blockchains, the permissionsing model has been enhanced inline with EEA(Enterprise Ethereum Alliance) specs.
 The overview of the mode is as depicted below:
 ![permissions mode](images/PermissionsModel.png)
 ### Key Definitions
 * Network - A set of organizations